sarikahkumar/ELECTION_ANALYSIS/README.md

 ### **Election Audit Summary**
 ---
-     -The code used in this program can be used for any election results analysis if the source file format is similar to the election_results.csv file in which 3 column is candidate name and 2 column is county name
-     -If election analysis needs to be done incorporating more data elements given in source file, modifications can be made in the code while retrieving respective data from source file columns
+The code used in this program can be used for any election results analysis, if the source file format is similar to the _election_results.csv_ file in which third column contains candidate name and second column contains county name.
+However, if election analysis needs to be done incorporating more data elements given in source file, modifications can be made in the code while retrieving respective data from source file columns.
+For example, if there is a column mentioning political party, code can be modified to retrieve the winning party name as follows:
+	-Declare a variable before 'with open' to hold political party name -Within the for loop retrieve the political party name from each row and assign it to a variable (Same way we retrieved candidate name)
+	-Follow similar procedure as we did for getting individual candidate names, vote percentages, number of votes, and winning party

 		-